yingweiwo

 Absorption, Distribution and Excretion

-For more Absorption, Distribution and Excretion (Complete) data for AMARANTH (12 total), please visit the HSDB record page.
+For more complete data on the absorption, distribution, and excretion of amaranth (12 species), please visit the HSDB record page.

-2-Hydroxy-1-(p-sulfophenylazo)naphthalene-3,6-disulfonic acid yields 1-amino-2-hydroxynaphthalene-3,6-disulfonic acid in Escherichia and Proteus; 1-naphthylamine-4-sulfonic acid in Escherichia and Proteus.
+2-hydroxy-1-(p-sulfophenylazo)naphthalene-3,6-disulfonic acid is converted to 1-amino-2-hydroxynaphthalene-3,6-disulfonic acid in Escherichia coli and Proteus vulgaris; 1-naphthylamine-4-sulfonic acid in Escherichia coli and Proteus vulgaris.

 Toxicity/Toxicokinetics